 Filipino coconut macaroons are the easiest and the chewiest treats you’ll make this holiday season.
-Packed with chocolate chips, they’re chocolatey too!
-Definitely a delicious addition to your Christmas cookie tray.
+Just 5 ingredients, done in 30 minutes, delicious!

 Filipino macaroons are most often made around the holidays and other celebrations like Easter, but my mom would make them all year-round.